 …and every one of these can be generated by muscle and fascia and does not have to come from pinched nerves or infection.
 If what you have learned has not been helping…there is a different way to heal from pelvic pain.

 Most of the pain in the body comes from muscle and fascia that has been injured.
+Pelvic pain is no different.
 Most doctors and medical people on the other hand have been taught to think of pain as coming from pinched nerves, spinal problems, and diseased parts that can be taken out with surgery.
 This is partly why so many types of pain treatments do not help or do not last.
-The real injury has not been found, and none of the treatments really seem to touch or affect the pain.
+The real injury has not been found, and none of the treatments really make the pain go away.
 The most helpful treatment may be massage therapy.
 If this is the case, it will help you confirm the pain to be coming from injured muscle and fascia.

 What Causes Pudendal Neuralgia (Pelvic Pain)?

-At our integrative health and wellness center, we treat pudendal neuralgia naturally — without the use of drugs or invasive surgeries.
-To treat pelvic pain, we touch and examine your fascia biology, help you understand how specific areas of tenderness illustrate a lifetime of injuries that contribute to causing your pelvic pain, and then show you what it will take to make this pain go away and get you started on your journey.
+At our integrative health and wellness centers in New York and Cincinnati, we treat pudendal neuralgia related pain naturally — without the use of drugs or invasive surgeries.
+To treat pelvic pain, we touch and examine your fascia biology, help you understand how specific areas of tenderness illustrate a lifetime of injuries that contribute to causing your pelvic pain, and then show you what it will take to make pelvic pain go away and get you started on your journey.
 Pain is not what we were taught.
 Everyone understands a piece… chiropractic, physical therapy, doctors, pelvic floor specialists, and lots of these folks are helpful…but you are reading this because you still hurt.
 And the pain does not originate from your pudendal nerve or even your pelvic floor.
 That’s why everything helps, and yet nothing works!

 Natural Treatment for Vulvodynia Pain